Amakaze Kentō: Career

 To celebrate his promotion to sekitori status he changed his shikona from his real name to Amakaze.
-He chose the shikona himself, with "kaze" (wind) being a suffix used by all wrestlers at Oguruma stable, and "Ama" taken from Amanogawa (the Milky Way), because his birthday of July 7 co-incides with the start of Tanabata (Star Festival) celebrations.
+He chose the shikona himself, with "kaze" (wind) being a suffix used by all wrestlers at Oguruma stable, and "Ama" taken from Amanogawa (the Milky Way), because his birthday of July 7 coincides with the start of Tanabata (Star Festival) celebrations.
 The same kanji is also used for a river near his parents' home in Kotohira.
 He commented on his new name, "It means looking up to the heavens, it's good" but his stablemaster joked that he should take care not to become an "Ama-chan", or one who takes things lightly.

 Amakaze came through with a winning record in his second division debut of ten wins against five losses, and in July 2016 he won the jūryō division championship or yūshō with a 13–2 record.
 This earned him promotion to the top makuuchi division for the first time, joining his veteran stablemates Takekaze and Yoshikaze.
 Working his way up the ranks Amakaze had served as a tsukebito, or personal attendant to Takekaze.
 Ranked at maegashira 13 in his makuuchi debut in September 2016, he managed only five wins against ten losses and was demoted straight back to jūryō.
 For the next eight tournaments he held his own in jūryō but did not look like earning promotion back to makuuchi.
 In March 2018 a poor 3–12 record caused his demotion to makushita which he followed up with another poor 2–6 record in May 2018.
 He injured his knee in his first bout in July 2018 and withdrew from the tournament.
 He did not compete again until March 2019, by which time he had fallen to the jonidan division.
 In this tournament he fought another former makuuchi wrestler, Terunofuji.
 He won promotion back to makushita for the January 2020 tournament, but fell to sandanme in March 2022.